 Public vs. Private

 A publicly traded company is one which has shares of stock traded on the open market.

 Private companies, on the other hand, do not have shares available for public purchase.
 Private companies may be owned by an individual, a family, a partnership, employees, or a small group of investors.

-An individual investor could take his paycheck and acquire shares in the company, profiting from every Hershey bar or Reese’s peanut butter cup sold.
+An individual investor could take their paycheck and acquire shares in the company, profiting from every Hershey's bar or Reese’s peanut butter cup sold.
 The multi-billion dollar Mars company, however, is still owned by the Mars family.
-An investor could not buy shares unless the members of the family allowed him to acquire some of their closely held, personal stock.
+An investor could not buy shares unless the members of the family allowed them to acquire some of their closely held, personal stock.

 Microsoft, for example, is MSFT.
 Cisco Systems is CSCO.
-Berkshire Hathaway has two ticker symbols, one for its class A shares (BRKA) and one of the class B shares (BRKB).
+Berkshire Hathaway has two ticker symbols, one for its class A shares (BRK-A) and one of the class B shares (BRK-B).
 Coca-Cola is KO.

-With the ticker symbol in hand, the investor can return to the main Yahoo Finance page and enter it.
-After pressing the “get quote” button, he will be taken to a summary page that includes a current quote for one share of the company's stock, the total market capitalization of the business, recent dividend payment and yield information, the price-to-earnings ratio for the trailing twelve months and other items of interest.
+You can look up a company's ticker symbol on a site such as Yahoo Finance.
+Here you'll also find summary information with a current quote for one share of the company's stock, the total market capitalization, recent dividend payment and yield information, the price-to-earnings ratio for the trailing 12 months, and other items of interest.

-Dividend Reinvestment Programs (DRIPs) and Direct Stock Purchase Plans
+Dividend Reinvestment Programs